What Is IBS?

 - Chest pain not associated with heart disease

 IBS is defined by symptoms.
-For the diagnosis of IBS, gastroenterologists typically use the definition provided by the American College of Gastroenterology, which simply states IBS as abdominal pain with disordered bowel movements.
+An IBS diagnosis is made by a gastroenterologist.
+The American College of Gastroenterology, which simply states IBS as abdominal pain with disordered bowel movements.
 However, this definition still has not yet been validated.6

-To diagnose IBS, doctors may start with a physical examination and questions about medical history, particularly if there is a consistent history of symptoms characteristic of IBS.
-The next step may be laboratory tests, even though laboratory and invasive testing are minimized.
-Some laboratory tests routinely ordered may include a complete blood count, erythrocyte sedimentation rate test, and fecal occult blood tests.5 Sometimes symptoms may be mistakenly diagnosed as IBS when they can actually be signs of other diseases or disorders, such as celiac disease, inflammatory bowel disease, or colorectal cancer.2
+An IBS diagnosis begins with a physical examination and a thorough about medical history.
+A doctor will ask questions to determine if there is a consistent history of symptoms characteristic of IBS.
+Routinely ordered lab tests include a complete blood count (CBC), erythrocyte sedimentation rate test, and fecal occult blood tests.7 IBS symptoms can be similar to other diseases or disorders.
+This may result in mistaken diagnoses including celiac disease, inflammatory bowel disease, or colorectal cancer.4

-Given that there is no cure, the goal of IBS treatment is to improve gastrointestinal symptoms and quality of life.
-The initial management strategy may be determined based on symptom severity and dominant symptom.
-There are several therapeutic approaches to managing IBS.5
+The goal of IBS treatment is to reduce overall symptoms; to improve both gastrointestinal comfort and quality of life.
+Since there is presently no cure for IBS, the initial management strategy is typically directed to addressing the overall severity of symptoms and resolving the dominant symptom.
+There are several therapeutic approaches to managing IBS.7

 - Stress management